Teaching Experience

 Course Materials:

 This course often had concepts dealing with Kepler's laws, orbital dynamics, and related content.
-I had used various tutorials and short videos to demonstrate critical concepts of orbit transfer and more.
+Students have access to various tutorials and short videos to demonstrate critical concepts of orbit transfer and more.
 Further explored to help the student visually see both the practical, engineering and scientific side of orbital mechanics.
 In addition to being used for this course, I also included such videos to demonstrate rocket staging for a space science course I was tutoring.

 https://youtu.be/a9MnNvhjpao